tomdenboon/workout-logbook/readme.md

 The original reason was that none of the loggers I found supported programming.
 Which now there is a plethora of them supporting this feature.
 However I hated that they all had subscriptions blocking the useful insights.
 This lit a passion in me to just build my own application.

-**Why is it not a mobile application**
+**Why is it not a native mobile application**

-Do not ask me these complicated questions.
+I like web application to much.